run-llama/llama_index/README.md

 **This work is very similar to X paper/project.**

 Please let me know!
 I am not up-to-date on the latest NLP/LLM ArXiv papers or Github projects.
 I will give the appropriate references/credit below.

-**Does this actually work?**

-Kind of.
-It works for simple queries, such as the prompt provided for the NYC Wikipedia data above ("What are the three main airports?").
-Sometimes it fails in frustrating ways, where the correct node to choose given the query is obvious but GPT stil picks another node for some unforseen reason (for instance, given a query prompt on "What are the main ethnicities within NYC?", GPT-3 somehow picks a node which summarizes the architecture styles within Brooklyn).
-Some of this can be fixed with prompt tuning; this is an active area of work!

 **How much does this cost to run?**